-The sheer volume of choices can make it difficult to pick the right eCommerce solutions for your retail needs – well, fear not, in this review we’re going to take a few of the more popular options and compare them, to help you make an informed decision.
+The sheer volume of choices can make it difficult to pick the right ecommerce solutions for your retail needs.
+In this review we’re going to take a few of the more popular options and compare them to help you make an informed decision.
 In this face-off, we’ll be comparing Wix, an online website building services, and WordPress, using the popular WooCommerce add-on.

 We’ll start by looking at what each service provides in general before diving into the specific eCommerce features you might need.